 Expert tips

-- Regardless of whether or not your baking tin is non-stick always grease and line it.
-Your cake will be easier to remove from it as a result.
+- Grease & line your baking tin: Even if the tin is non-stick, your cake will be easier to remove from it as a result.

 Frequently asked questions